davidcasterton/PyMarchMadness/PyMarchMadness/README.md

 - **WrangleKenPom.py :** Generates InputData/KenPomWithIds/ directory, which adds TeamId column to all files from InputData/KenPom/.
 (KenPom data is not longer included in repo, see 'Input Data Sources' below for more information.)

 ####How To Add New Analysis To Framework:
-- Create an analysis module that inherits from Analysis.BaseClass
+- Create an analysis module that inherits from [Analysis.BaseClass] (Analysis/Analysis.py)
-- Implement all methods that were not defined in Analysis.BaseClass
+- Implement all methods that were not defined in [Analysis.BaseClass] (Analysis/Analysis.py)
-- Insert analysis module into PyMarchMadness/Analysis/
+- Insert analysis module into [PyMarchMadness/Analysis/] (Analysis/)
 - Select new analysis module when prompted at run-time

 ####Input Data Sources: